trojanhorser/sphinx/source/crudfunctions.rst

 The **sqlValueOf** function formats a field in valid SQL format.
 For numeric fields the value is not modified.

-- An exmaple of how it parses a text field which has a value of **"testing"** is shown below:
+- An example of how it parses a text field which has a value of **"testing"** is shown below:

 .. code-block:: javascript